 Master Data Management (MDM) is the process of data stewards solving data quality issues originating from source data (master data), and includes imputing missing data, removing duplicates, fixing inconsistencies, validating data changes, correcting data, enriching data (classification, extraction…), and merging records across sources.

-Master Data Management (MDM) and Reference Data Management (RDM) at first sound more like legacy features from enterprise data management platforms like Informatica, but I am surprised that modern data quality tools haven’t implemented what I consider the most basic and important data quality feature, the ability to view and e dit your data.
-This feature today is more part of Data IDEs like DataGrip and DBeaver, and rising code IDEs for data teams (nao).
+MDM and Reference Data Management (RDM) at first sound more like legacy features from enterprise data management platforms like Informatica, but I am surprised that modern data quality tools haven’t implemented what I consider the most basic and important data quality feature, the ability to view and edit your data.
+This feature today is more part of Data IDEs like DataGrip and DBeaver, and code IDEs for data teams (Paradime, nao).
 I can’t believe that modern data teams using dbt and the like don’t ever curate master and reference data manually, apart from creating seed files.

-The second most popular integration category is BI tools (lead by Tableau and Power BI), which is mostly due to data quality tools that provide end-to-end data lineage, like Metaplane, Elementary, Monte Carlo, Bigeye, Sifflet, and Datafold.
+The second most popular integration category is BI tools (lead by Tableau, Power BI and Looker), which is mostly due to data quality tools that provide end-to-end data lineage.
 Specialized data testing tools like Soda and data monitoring tools like Anomalo promote integrations with data governance tools like Atlan and Alation to add data quality scores to catalog items and see data lineage.
+Anomalo also integrates with all the cloud-native catalogs like Databricks Unity Catalog, Microsoft Purview, Google Dataplex Universal Catalog and Snowflake Horizon.

 | Tool | Pricing Model | OSS / Free | Entry Team Price | Entry Enterprise Price |